In this episode of the Practical Prepper Podcast, we break down the rationality as to why Floods are the deadliest of natural emergencies.

 How we prepare ourselves before tragedy strikes.
 And discusses exactly how underprepared we have been, time and time again, when facing the danger of floods.
-How can we improve our chances of surviving them?
+How can we improve our chances of surviving them either we bug out or bug in using your bug out bag essentials?
+How much food storage do I need before the tragedy?
 Which places have suffered the most and what can we learn from their loss to strengthen ourselves today?

 Of all of nature’s forces that cause devastation and destruction, floods are responsible for the overwhelming majority of fatalities every single year.
 They have the ability to occur without warning.

 What begins as a simple rainstorm or a heavy surf coming to shore quickly elevates to rampant mudslides and catastrophic devastation.
 They are an unstoppable force that mankind has repeatedly failed to overcome unscathed.

 For the past twenty-two years, floods have caused over a trillion dollars in damages worldwide and claimed countless lives.
 This force of nature has demonstrated its incredible power by moving mountains… literally.

 When large amounts of water accumulate, homes are lost, cities become buried, and we are once again left helpless in the wake of nurture’s unpredictability.

 Find out all this and more, on this episode of the Practical Prepper Podcast!

 Hello everyone!
 Welcome back to another episode of the Practical Prepper Podcast!
 If this is your first time tuning into the channel, I’d like to say thank you!
 My name is Schmitt and I’ll be your host for today’s discussion.
 For those of you who are already familiar with the sound of my voice, I’d like to extend a special thank you to you.
 For helping this podcast grow and achieve new levels of success because of your support.